• About

 • 8 ounces sliced mushrooms chopped

-• 2 tablespoon plant-based butter
+• 2 tablespoon vegan butter or neutral oil

 • 2 garlic cloves minced

-• 3 tablespoon all-purpose flour
+• 3 tablespoon all-purpose flour or gluten-free flour

 • ¾ cup vegetable broth